Argyle station (CTA)

 Argyle is a station on the Chicago Transit Authority's Red Line, located at 1118 West Argyle Street in the Uptown neighborhood of Chicago, Illinois.
 It is an elevated station with an island platform.
 Purple Line weekday rush hour express service passes through this station but does not stop.

 Location

 Argyle is situated on West Argyle Street, close to the intersection with Broadway.
-The station is located in the West Argyle Street Historic District in the Uptown community area of Chicago; the area surrounding the station consists of a mixture commercial and residential areas, and is particularly noted for the high concentration of Vietnamese restaurants, bakeries and shops; as well as Chinese, Cambodian, Laotian, and Thai businesses.
+The surrounding neighborhood consists of a mixture of commercial and residential areas, and is particularly noted for the high concentration of Vietnamese restaurants, bakeries and shops; as well as Chinese, Cambodian, Laotian, and Thai businesses.